Radovljica Swing Festival

 Xesc Bujosa

-From the moment I encountered Lindy Hop, my life changed completely.
-I was automatically fascinated by the rhythmic richness, the great variety of movements, and the capacity for self-expression of the swing music and dances, so I started my dancing journey by learning how to do the Lindy Hop and soon enough came Solo Jazz and Tap Dance.
+From the moment he encountered Lindy Hop, his life changed completely.
+He was automatically fascinated by the rhythmic richness, the great variety of movements, and the capacity for self-expression of the swing music and dances, so he started his dancing journey by learning how to do the Lindy Hop and soon enough came Solo Jazz and Tap Dance.

-In 2017 I had the opportunity to start teaching some classes and soon, I turned it into my way of life.
+In 2017 he had the opportunity to start teaching some classes and soon, he turned it into his way of life.

-Currently, I am lucky to live these dances in the most complete way I could have ever imagined, training and competing with my dance partner and other fellow dancers; sharing the dance in classes; performing with the company Cia.
+Currently, he is lucky to live these dances in the most complete way he could have ever imagined, training and competing with his dance partners and other fellow dancers; sharing the dance in classes; performing with the company Cia.
 EnJazz; and of course, enjoying the social dance regularly.

 Petra Horvat